VITAS Healthcare

-VITAS® Healthcare is an independent provider of end-of-life care in the United States.
-Operating 58 hospice programs in 15 states and the District of Columbia, VITAS employs over 12,000 professionals and serves an average daily census of more than 22,000 patients, according to the company's website.
-VITAS provides care primarily in patients' homes, and also in inpatient hospice units and through partnerships with hospitals, nursing homes, and assisted living communities.
+VITAS Healthcare is an American provider of end-of-life care.
+Operating 60 hospice programs in 15 states and the District of Columbia, VITAS employs around 12,000 people and has an average daily census of more than 23,000 patients, according to the company's website.
+VITAS provides care primarily in patients' homes, and in inpatient hospice units and through partnerships with hospitals, nursing homes, and assisted living communities.

-VITAS is a subsidiary of publicly traded Chemed Corporation (NYSE:CHE).
+VITAS is a subsidiary of publicly traded Chemed (NYSE:CHE).

 Company overview

 VITAS (pronounced VEE-tahs) offers hospice and palliative care services to patients across the U.S., provided by its interdisciplinary care teams, which consist of a physician, registered nurse, home health aide, social worker, chaplain, volunteer, and bereavement specialist.
-With 47 years of experience in hospice care, VITAS is the largest single-source provider of end-of-life care in the U.S. and works in cooperation with hospitals, physicians, nursing homes, assisted living communities, insurers, and community-based organizations throughout the country.
+With 48 years of experience in hospice care, VITAS is the largest single-source provider of end-of-life care in the U.S. and works in cooperation with hospitals, physicians, nursing homes, assisted living communities, insurers, and community-based organizations throughout the country.

 The states in which VITAS operations include Alabama, California, Connecticut, Delaware, Florida, Georgia, Illinois, Kansas, Missouri, New Jersey, Ohio, Pennsylvania, Texas, Virginia, and Wisconsin, and also the District of Columbia.

 The organization also supplies home medical equipment and medications to patients while offering spiritual and emotional counseling to patients and their families.

 The name VITAS is derived from the Latin word for "lives."